-Industry-recognized credentials: A credential that is sought or accepted by employers within the industry or sector involved as a recognized, preferred, or required credential for recruitment, screening, hiring, retention, or advancement purposes; and, where appropriate, is endorsed by a nationally recognized trade association or organization representing a significant part of the industry or sector.
+Industry-recognized credentials: A credential that is sought or accepted by employers within the industry or sector involved as a recognized, preferred, or required credential for recruitment, screening, hiring, retention, or advancement purposes.
+Where appropriate, the credential is endorsed by a nationally-recognized trade association or organization representing a significant part of the industry or sector.